ryanezil/mongo-debezium/README.md

 * Red Hat Service Registry 2.0.5
 * MongoDB Community 4.2.6

-The demo uses two different projects: one for Mongo database, and the other for AMQ Streams and related components (including Service Registry).
+The demo uses two different projects: one for Mongo database, and the other one for AMQ Streams and related components (including Service Registry).

 ## 1. Create working namespaces